abrotman/related-domains-by-dns/rdbd-newrrs.md

 Deploying signed records with DNSSEC should allow for detection of either attack.

-If the relating domain has DNSSEC deployed, but the related domain does not, then the optional signature can (in a sense) extend the DNSSEC chain to cover the RDBD RR in the related domain's zone.
+If the relating-domain has DNSSEC deployed, but the related-domain does not, then the optional signature can (in a sense) extend the DNSSEC chain to cover the RDBD RR in the related-domain's zone.

 ## Lookup Loops

 It's conceivable that an attacker could create a loop of lookups, such as a.com->b.com->c.com->a.com or similar.
 This could cause a resource issue for any automated system.
 A system SHOULD only perform three lookups from the first domain (a.com->b.com->c.com->d.com).
-The related and relating domains SHOULD attempt to keep links direct and so that only the fewest number of lookups is needed, but it is understood this may not always be possible.
+The related and relating-domains SHOULD attempt to keep links direct and so that only the fewest number of lookups is needed, but it is understood this may not always be possible.